netvc/testing/draft-ietf-netvc-testing.md

 ### Low Latency CQP

 Low Latency CQP is used for evaluating incremental changes to a codec.
-It should not be used to compare unrelated codecs to each other.
+This method is well suited to compare codecs with similar coding tools.
 It requires the codec to be set for zero intrinsic frame delay.

 - daala: -v=x
 - av1: --end-usage=q --cq-level=x -lag-in-frames=0